How to Get Leadership Support for Wellness

-After this program was over, the companies were placed into one of the three groups based on their leadership support: Weak, Moderate, or Strong.
+After this program was over, the companies were placed into one of the three groups based on their leadership support for employee wellness: Weak, Moderate, or Strong.
 We then looked at the percentage of employees who participated and who changed at least one behavior.

 As shown above, companies with stronger leadership support (bars on top) had far greater participation and had more employees who reported changing at least one behavior.
 This data also shows what is known as a graded response.

 Though not ideal, moderate leadership was better than weak leadership, suggesting that at least some leadership support is better than none.
 Strong leadership support is even better.

 In fact, strong leadership support was worth an additional 25 percentage points in participation and over 30 percentage points in behavior change.
 The stronger the leadership support, the more the employees participated and changed their behavior.